madmoizo/backinfront/README.md

 ### populateEndpoint

-- Description: Part of url corresponding to the endpoint used for database population
+- Description: Part of the url corresponding to the endpoint used for database population
 - Type: `string`

 ### syncEndpoint

-- Description: Part of url corresponding to the endpoint used for database synchronization
+- Description: Part of the url corresponding to the endpoint used for database synchronization
 - Type: `string`

 ### routeState(request)